 Easy Apple Crumble

-One of the best, and easiest, desserts!
-Filled with tender, caramelized apples and topped with a sweet oat topping, this easy apple crumble is always a crowd-pleaser.
+Filled with tender, caramelized apples and topped with a sweet oat topping, this rustic, easy Irish Apple Crumble is always a crowd-pleaser.
 Even better topped with a scoop of vanilla ice cream!

 Servings: 8 servings